 incl.
 Plaza del Callao

 Gran Via is the most famous street in Madrid and passes from the west to the east end of the city center.
 It begins at Plaza de Espana, passes Plaza del Callao and ends where it meets Calle de Alcala, where the famous Metropolis building is, close to Plaza de Cibeles.
 Puerta del Sol and Plaza Mayor are just a couple of blocks south of Gran Via.
 A lot of hotels, exclusive stores, department stores and restaurants are located along the street.
+You can probably purchase anything from designer clothes to the newest high-tech thin laptops on the Gran Via.
 Some of the most impressive exteriors in Spain can be found here, as well as expensive stores, but it has some kind of worn charm with all the beggars and poor people along the streets, so be careful at night!
 But the architecture is fascinating, it is a true pleasure to study all the palace like highrises from the early 20th century with all the decorations.
 Gran Via resembles New York's Broadway, as well as London's Oxford Street, but has an identity of its own.

 History: In the middle of the 1800s, it was decided that a new thoroughfare had to be created to connect Calle de Alcalá with Plaza de España.
 Many old buildings were demolished, but construction of the new buildings didn't start in decades and the media cynically called it "Gran Via", the Great Road.
 In 1904 it was finally approved and construction could start some years later.
 The design of the new buildings were for the time very modern, many architectws were inspired by the Chicago school.
 The whole street was completed in 1929.